gbv/bartoc-search/README.md

 You can either provide the environment variables during the command to start the server, or in a `.env` file in the root folder.

-All missing keys will be defaulted from `config/config.default.json`:
+All missing keys will be defaulted from [config/config.default.json](config/config.default.json).
+Configuration must be valid against [configuration JSON Schema](src/server/conf/schema.json).

 ## Usage